till2/till2.github.io/_posts/2023-02-18-transformers.md

 #### Linear Projection

-In multi-headed attention, we perform multiple attention blocks in parallel.
+In multi-headed attention, we apply multiple attention blocks in parallel.
 To encourage that they learn different concepts, we first apply linear transformation matrices to the <strong style="color: #1E72E7">Q</strong>, <strong style="color: #ED412D">K</strong>, <strong style="color: #747a77">V</strong> vectors.
 You can intuitively look at this as viewing the information (vectors) from a different angle.

 To get an idea about how this looks, here is a simple linear transformation of the unit vector $v = \begin{bmatrix} 1 \\ 1 \end{bmatrix}$ in 2D space.